Ukraine Vs Nigeria: What I Would Do At European Side - Rohr

-Super Eagles coach Gernot Rohr has said he would field a new side for the team for Tuesday’s friendly with Ukraine, Concise News reports.
+Super Eagles coach Gernot Rohr has said he would field some new faces for the team in Tuesday’s friendly tie with Ukraine, Concise News reports.

 This news medium understands that Nigeria will take on the Ukrainians as Rohr goes for his 21st win as Eagles coach.